The 50 Worst Pet Peeves That Grind on Relationships

 Even if you don't actually say these words, anything to this effect is sure to annoy your partner.
 "No one likes a vindictive know-it-all, and when it's your relationship partner, it becomes a source of discord and disrespect," Sedacca says.
 "Your partner knows when you were right, just as you do."
 No need to rub it in.

 Acting Different In Front of Co-workers

 Sometimes, a person's "work personality" can be off-putting.
 "Nothing is more of a turnoff than when your partner is sucking up to the boss—except when they are the boss and show arrogance or an inflated ego," Concepcion notes.

 Telling your partner who they are allowed to hang out with or how to dress is a huge no-no, according to Hershenson.
-They might let is slide once or twice, but after awhile it will really start to bother them.
+They might let it slide once or twice, but after a while it will really start to bother them.

 Heads up: Your partner can tell when you're avoiding talking about something they care about.
 "This can be reflective of immaturity, lack of interest, or lack of respect for the person and the relationship," says Perry.
 "It can drive a person crazy because one person wants to talk and the other doesn't."

 Whether it's for friends, work obligations, or family, habitually ditching your partner for plans with others is a surefire way to make them upset.
 Again, if this happens occasionally, it's no big deal, but any more than that and you could end up with a seriously resentful S.O.